TES5Edit/fopdoc/FO3/Records/Fields/Model.md

 MODS | MO2S | MO3S | MO4S
 MODD | (always missing) | MOSD | (always missing)

-Whenever a model field collection is referenced in these docs, the instance number will be given, so substitute the appropriate field IDs below.
+Whenever a model field collection is referenced in these docs, assume it is the first instance unless a number is given.
+If so, substitute the appropriate field IDs below.

 ## Format